ubc/education-website/readme.txt

 = Version 2.2 =
 Updates and enhancements on the plugin
 *.
-CSS live text option
+Updated chevron to add live text option
 *.
-Added Faculty of Education Home button option
+Faculty of Education Home button option added
 *.
-Centered Banner graphic
+Banner image centred as default

 = Version 2.1 =